fp-cybrilla/fp-cybrilla.github.io/content/payments/FAQs.md

 ::AccordionItem

-:::AccordionTitle How to collect payments using e-mandate?

-::::AccordionContent

-For more detailed information on collecting payments using e-mandate, please check [here](https://docs.fintechprimitives.com/payments/payment-via-eNACH/).

-::::EndAccordionContent

-::EndAccordionItem

-::AccordionItem

-:::AccordionTitle Can investor make a payment for an eNACH-mandate using debit/credit card?

-::::AccordionContent

-No. According to SEBI regulations, payments for mutual funds cannot be made using credit/debit card and all investments must be made through Investor's verified bank account.

-::::EndAccordionContent

-::EndAccordionItem

-::AccordionItem

 :::AccordionTitle Can investor make a recurring payment using UPI ?

 ::::AccordionContent

-Currently, FP only allows UPI payments only for one-time purchases and does not support UPI for recurring purchases.
+Currently, FP allows UPI payments only for one-time purchases and does not support UPI for recurring purchases.

-::::EndAccordionContent

-::EndAccordionItem

-::AccordionItem

-:::AccordionTitle Are there any web hooks for payments?

-::::AccordionContent

-Currently No. However, we are actively working on developing them.

 ::::EndAccordionContent